CaptnCodr/pushbullet-cli/README.md

 <br />

-All commands are available at the moment:
+These commands are available at the moment:

 Command    | Alias | Description              |
 -----------|-------|--------------------------|